My Ragù alla bolognese

 • salt and pepper, to taste

-Heat the oil in a large pot over medium heat.
-Add the onions, celery and carrots first, then the garlic.
-Cook a few minutes, then add all of the meats.
-Allow the meat to cook until it browns, about 5-8 minutes,using a wooden spoon to break it up.
+Cook for a few minutesdd the ground meats, allow to cook about 5-6 minutes, using a wooden spoon to break it up.
 Now add the tomato paste, wine, and herbs.
-Bring the mixture to a boil, then allow to simmer for about 1 1/2 hours.
-Be sure to give it a stir every one in a while.
+Bring the mixture to a boil, then simmer for about 1 1/2 hours.
+Be sure to give it a stir every once in a while.

 P1020095.JPG